 In other situations, license suspension also depends on when you receive the points.
 License points come off your driving record after two years from the date they were added, so some points may stay on your record longer.
 That’s why 15 total must be accrued within 24 months to lead to suspension.

-Points Given Based on Moving Violation
+Points Based on Moving Violations

 If you commit a moving violation, it’s important to know how many points it will add to your Georgia license.
 Points for each violation range from one to six, and serious violations add more points.